nens/threedi-docs/source/d_schematisation_checker.rst

 3. Open the schematization checker by opening the *Toolbox* in the 3Di Plugin, select *Step 1: check data*, select *schematisation_checker.py*
 4. Select the SpatiaLite connection of the model database and the location where to store the output of the schematisation checker.
 Click *run* to run the schematisation checker.
 Click *open* to open the output.

+The output is a comma seperated value file which can be opened in Excel.
+It contains 6 columns: *id, table, column, value, description and check*:

+- **id: identification number of the row where a check encounters an error.
+- **table: the table in which the error occurs.
+- **column: the column which contains the error.
+- **value: the current value in the cell
+- **description: description of the error
+- **check: the type of check that found the error, described below

 What is checked?
 ^^^^^^^^^^^^^^^^